Emelicon-Tech/Project-xyz/README.md

 # Project-xyz
-This Repo contains Python Code
+This Repo consist of Python Code
+## Lets use resposively